-Delivery of the Wake Bus Plan is carried out by four transit providers: GoCary, City of Raleigh (GoRaleigh), GoTriangle, and GoWake Access.
+Delivery of the Wake Bus Plan is carried out by four transit providers: Town of Cary (GoCary), City of Raleigh (GoRaleigh), GoTriangle, and Wake County (GoWake Access).
 This section summarizes the year-by-year service implementation plans for each of the individual agencies.
-The implementation plans show service expansion through net changes in annual bus revenue hours and the estimated costs by route by year.
+The implementation plans show service expansion through net changes in estimated costs by route by year.
+Appendix C shows the net revenue hours and peak bus requirements for each project.
 Changes in bus revenue hours and costs shown are estimates and may vary slightly from other Wake Transit documents, due to a variety of factors such as cost estimation methods and assumptions about the implementation schedule.
 Projects designated for FY2024 are included in the implementation plan for reference, even though they are defined in the FY2024 Wake Transit Work Plan process.
 Projects in FY2025 through FY2030 are recommended by this Wake Bus Plan Update.